 This is the German Shepherd side of the family taking over, which can happen from time to time.

 Taking your Euro Mountain Sheparnese out for a walk will always be an adventure since this hybrid is not particularly fond of strangers.

-In fact, this dog might even bark at the stranger to scare them away.
+This dog might even bark at the stranger to scare them away.

-The same applies when you take your Euro Mountain Sheparnese to the dog park since this hybrid isn’t fond of dog’s either.
+The same applies when you take your Euro Mountain Sheparnese to the dog park since this hybrid isn’t fond of dogs either.